Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Empirical Evaluation

 \subsection{Evaluation Results}

-Table~\ref{tab:improvement} presents the average recall and F1-score for each method in evaluation scenario 1, along with standard deviations (in parentheses), across 25 experiments.
-As reported, our DACA method significantly outperforms each benchmark method in both recall and F1-score.
-In particular, our method achieves an average recall of 0.745, indicating that, on average, it correctly identifies 74.5\% of fake news in the COVID domain.
+Table~\ref{tab:improvement} presents the average precision, recall, F1-score, and F2-score for each method in the evaluation scenario of completely unlabeled COVID domain, along with standard deviations (in parentheses), across 25 experiments.\footnotemark The t-test results show that our DACA method significantly outperforms each benchmark method in precision, recall, F1-score, and F2-score.
+In particular, our method achieves an average recall of 0.745.
 Such performance is attained without any labeled COVID news in the training data, highlighting the efficacy of our method in transferring a model learned from labeled news in the entertainment and politics domains to predict the labels of news in the COVID domain.
-Moreover, our method respectively outperforms three state-of-the-art misinformation detection methods—MMD, CANMD, and DANN—by 5.82\%, 6.13\%, and 13.22\% in recall, and by 6.05\%, 8.77\%, and 10.62\% in F1-score.
-Additionally, the performance advantages of our method over representative domain adaptation methods—MK-MMD, JAN, DALN, MCD, and SDAT—range from 4.20\% to 11.36\% in recall and from 4.66\% to 18.26\% in F1-score.
+Moreover, our method respectively outperforms three state-of-the-art misinformation detection methods---MMD, CANMD, and DANN---by 5.92\%, 9.31\%, and 12.06\% in precision, by 5.82\%, 6.13\%, and 13.22\% in recall, by 6.05\%, 8.77\%, and 10.62\% in F1-score, and by 5.42\%, 6.79\%, and 12.65\% in F2-score.
+Additionally, the performance advantages of our method over representative domain adaptation methods---MK-MMD, JAN, DALN, MCD, and SDAT---range from 0.28\% to 13.83\% in precision, from 4.20\% to 11.36\% in recall, from 4.66\% to 18.26\% in F1-score, and from 4.38\% to 12.65\% in F2-score.
+We also compared the performance of our method with the benchmarks in terms of specificity.
+Our method significantly outperforms all benchmarks, except DALN, which achieves slightly higher specificity.
 Since the key methodological difference between our method and the benchmark methods lies in the mitigation of concept shift by its concept alignment module, the performance improvements achieved by our method can be largely attributed to this module.
 Given the huge volume of information generated at the early stage of an infodemic, such performance advantages achieved by our method could result in substantially more instances of misinformation being identified by our method, in comparison to the benchmarks.
 As a result, a greater volume of misinformation could be prevented from dissemination, thereby significantly benefiting public health and society at large \citep{buchanan2020people, van2022misinformation}.